tech-equity-justice/tej-app-project/README.md

 ### 3. HOW TO SUBMIT

-You can submit your code using one of these two methods
+1. **Prepare your submission** - Once you have completed your project, you can submit your code using one of the following two methods:

    a.
 Submit as a public github repository (this is the preferred way)

    - create a git repository called tej-fellowship
    - checkin all your code to the repository
    - create a github account (if you don't have one)
    - push your repository as a public repository to your github account
    - **_BONUS_**: use github pages to host the pages from this github repository

    b.
 Submit as a zip file

    - zip the folder with your project
-- email it to tej.fellowship@gmail.com
+   - name the zip file as: tej-fellowship-_your-full-name_.zip (e.g. if your name is _Tenzin Nepal_, then filename will be tej-fellowship-tenzin-nepal.zip)

+2. **Submit it!** - Fill out this google form with the details of your submission: https://forms.gle/EnW9wMkwnwMXDC7i7

 That's it! read the instructions below to complete the project.
 If you have any questions on the process, please email us at tej.fellowship@gmail.com with the subject "TEJ Fellowship application project question".